griptape-ai/griptape-docs/docs/faq.md

 Griptape Tools are designed to be decoupled from the caller logic and execution environments.
 For example, tools can be easily run in a Docker container or a Lambda function (as opposed to carelessly running LLM-generated Python code on a laptop or server).

-Tools can also be plugged into other LLM frameworks through Griptape Adapters.
+Tools can also be plugged into other LLM frameworks through Griptape Converters.
 For example, you can convert any Griptape tool into a LangChain tool or generate a ChatGPT Plugin API with a single line of Python code.